 Parking - While there is usually ample parking for visitors, the parking lot often fills up on weekends, and RV parking is limited.

-Accessibility/Special Needs - The Visitor Center, restrooms, dock, and most of nature trail are wheelchair accessible.
+Accessibility/Special Needs - The Visitor Center, restrooms, dock, nature trail are wheelchair accessible.
 The ferry boat to the fort and the fort itself are not accessible.
-There are two steps onto and off of the boat and a stariway of fifteen steps up into the fort.
+There are two steps onto and off of the boat and a stairway of fifteen steps up into the fort.

 Handicapped parking is available in the parking area.
 Service animals are allowed in the Visitor Center, on the boat, and at the fort.
 Information in Braille is available upon request as is a captioned version of the orientation film.